The Atiyah-Bott formula and connectivity in chiral Koszul duality: Introduction

-One can prove something even better: $D_{\Ran X}\matheur{A}$ is isomorphic to the commutative factorization algebra $\matheur{B}$ coming from $C^*(BG)$.
-Indeed, a natural map from one to the other is given by a certain pairing between $\matheur{A}$ and $\matheur{B}$.
+A natural map from one to the other is given by a certain pairing between $\matheur{A}$ and $\matheur{B}$.
 Since these are factorizable, showing that this map is an equivalence amounts to showing that its restriction to $X$ is also an equivalence.
 This is now a purely local problem, and hence, for example, one can reduce it to the case of $\mathbb{P}^1$ to prove it.

+\begin{rmk} Note that in the above, co-stalk, rather than stalk, appears.
+This is because in~\cite{gaitsgory_weils_2014,gaitsgory_atiyah-bott_2015}, sheaves on (pre-)stacks are set up using the $!$-functors rather than $*$-functors. \end{rmk}